 For Gasoline and electric chainsaws, Stihl provides a 1-year warranty for personal use and three months for professional use.

 Husqvarna chain saw warranty is almost double the Stihl warranty.
-It provides a two-year warranty to the personal users and around one year to a 3-month warranty to professional users.
+It provides a two-year warranty to personal users and around one year to a 3-month warranty to professional users.

-If you're using a cordless chainsaw, you get around three-year warranty on the batteries for personal use and from 2 years to 3 months for professional use.
+If you’re using a cordless chainsaw, you get around a three-year warranty on the batteries for personal use and from 2 years to 3 months for professional use.

-The extended warranty available to the everyday users for regular household use and the professional users on Husqvarna chainsaws gives it a clear advantage.
+The extended warranty available to everyday users for regular household use and the professional users on Husqvarna chainsaws gives it a clear advantage.

 Husqvarna provides almost double the warranty period than the Stihl.
 We liked Husqvarna’s warranty on residential chainsaw of 2 years as compared to Stihl’s 1-year warranty.